 How many mutations you inherit affects the type of FH you may have.

-- Two Inherited Mutations - When the mutation for HeFH is passed on from both parents to their children this can result in Homozygous Familial Hypercholesterolemia (HoFH), the more rare and severe form of FH.
+- Two Inherited Mutations - When the mutation for HeFH is passed on from both parents to their children this can result in homozygous familial hypercholesterolemia (HoFH), the more rare and severe form of FH.

 And with early and regular treatment, individuals with FH can live longer, healthier lives.
 It’s becoming more possible to save more families and more hearts.
 The important thing is to get the diagnosis early.